Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Non-denatured type II collagen (NUVICOL II), extracted from chicken sternum cartilage, manufactured in the Netherlands.
-The non-denatured form preserves the native three-dimensional structure of collagen, which is essential: denatured (hydrolysed) type II collagen loses its conformation and specific epitopes.
+Nuvicol® II is 100% chicken sternum cartilage providing at least 3% non-denatured type II collagen, with no added excipient.
+The non-denatured form preserves collagen's native three-dimensional structure and specific epitopes, unlike a hydrolysed form.
 This natural cartilage matrix also contains chondroitin sulphate and hydroxyproline, structural components of hyaline cartilage.
 Type II collagen is the predominant protein in articular cartilage.
-Single chicken source.
-Quality: no excipient.
+Manufactured in the Netherlands.

 Formula dosage